ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 This code will not work correctly:

 ~~~
+require "fileutils"

-open('file', 'w').print "This is a file.\n"
+File.open("file", "w").puts "This is a file."
-system 'cp file newfile'
+FileUtils.cp("file", "newfile")
 ~~~

 Because I/O is buffered, `file` is being copied before its contents have been written to disk. `newfile` will probably be empty.
 However, when the program terminates, the buffers are flushed, and file has the expected content.

-The problem doesn't arise if you close `file` before copying:
+The problem doesn't arise if you make sure that `file` is closed before
+copying:

 ~~~
-f = open('file', 'w')
+require "fileutils"

-f.print "This is a file.\n"
+File.open("file", "w") {|f| f.puts "This is a file." }
-f.close
-system "cp file newfile"
+FileUtils.cp("file", "newfile")
 ~~~

 ### How can I get the line number in current input file?